-- 1. Successful completion of 36 credit hours inclusive of a Ministry Project Report. - 2.
-Completion and defense of a Ministry Project Report of approximately 30,000 words. - 3.
-Writing and presenting a Ministry Project Summary Report for peer review. - 4.
-Ministry involvement in training, equipping, mentoring, and coaching ministry leaders. - Completion of nine Teaching Practicums - Completion of a Ministry Practicum in Mentoring Leaders - Coaching and Overseeing Ministry Multiplication to 2nd Generation Training Centers - 5.
+- 1. Successful completion of 30 credit hours. - Writing and presenting a Ministry Project Summary Report for Peer Review.
+2. - Ministry involvement in training, equipping, mentoring, and coaching ministry leaders.
+3. - Completion of eight Teaching Practicums - Completion of a Ministry Practicum in Mentoring Leaders - Coaching and Overseeing Ministry Multiplication to 2nd Generation Training Centers - 4.
 Model of the Student Life Character and Conduct and mastery of the Institutional Learning Outcomes.